carlosjhr64/ascii_mathematical_notation/Script.md

 ## greek

-The greek method will swap the names of greek letters to their greek letters of the current and append it to the next line.
+The greek method will swap the names of greek letters to their greek letters in the current line and append it to the next line.

     This is PI, Pi, OMEGA, Omega, THETA, and Theta!